Is Italy Safe To Visit Now? A 2023 Guide

 Is it safe to walk alone at night in Italy?

 While Italy is generally safe, it’s always advisable to exercise caution when walking alone at night, especially in unfamiliar areas.
 Stick to well-lit and populated streets, avoid deserted areas, and trust your instincts.
 If you feel uncomfortable, remove yourself from the situation.
-(See Also: Is Egypt Safe To Visit As An American? – 2023 Guide)
+(See Also: Is it Safe to Visit Oman Right Now?
+Traveler’s Guide)

 What should I do if I am pickpocketed in Italy?